Leading People and Organizations

 If you were to conduct your life like a well-run business, what would it look like?
 The key to unlimited personal and professional success in daily life is in incorporating the best practices of exceptional companies into everyday living.
 This course begins by sharing basic business principles of the most successful and enduring companies and how they can be applied to your personal life.
 From there, this practical course will show you how to envision the kind of success you want and craft an "exceptional living plan" - much like a business plan - that will get you there.

 LPGB 76AB.
-Personal Leadership Development.
+Positive Impact Leadership.
 (3 Credits)

-This course will explore emotional intelligence and leadership with an emphasis on self awareness and self management.
-Various instruments will be used to help students define clearly their personality, motive profile, signature strengths, values and belief systems.
-Once a level of self awareness is achieved, we will turn to self management to help students make choices that enhance their lives, improve their leadership, and make better career decisions.
+This course will explore emotional intelligence and leadership with an emphasis on self-awareness and self-management.
+Various instruments will be used to help students define clearly their personality, motive profile, signature strengths, values, and belief systems.
+Once a level of self-awareness is achieved, we will turn to self management to help students make choices that enhance their lives, improve their leadership, and make better career decisions.

 LPGB 76AE.
 Turnaround Management.
 (1.5 or 3 Credits)